Casey: I'll teach you. (launches Raph into the air and into a trash can with one solid WHACK) See? Six runs.

 A textbook example of the way multi-day matches can lend themselves to inaction is the England v West Indies 1st Test match in May 2012.
 The first WI innings began with just 13 runs being scored from the opening 8 overs (48 balls) while the batsmen tried to get used to the conditions, the surface and the movement of the ball.
 With 12 of those runs coming from three hits for four, the batsmen did not actually run to score until the 48th ball, which saw the first single of the match finally taken.
 (Up until this point the batsmen had not changed ends — so with the same two bowlers alternating overs from opposite ends, either batsman had received four complete overs, 24 deliveries, from a single bowler each.)
 Many of the 44 non-scoring balls were left altogether by the batsmen, not even attempting a shot.
 The lone single meant that they swapped positions for the ninth over, and the batsman now facing a different bowler was promptly bowled by him a handful of balls later without adding to his score.

 A batsman getting out for zero is said to have scored a duck (possibly because '0' looks rather like an egg), an amusingly embarrassing scenario only amplified if it happens on his first ball, known as a "golden duck", the much rarer "diamond duck", which is when a batsman gets out off the first ball of the innings — or if he suffers the mortifying fate of a "pair", ducks in both innings in a match.
+There's also the embarrassing "diamond duck", in which the batsman is dismissed after facing no deliveries - this is usually the result of the non striking batsman being run out (this is also called a "titanium duck" if said batter was one of the openers).
+And there's the even more mortifying "king pair", golden ducks in both innings.
 An individual player scoring a fifty or half-century will generally pause to acknowledge the crowd and teammates' applause with upraised hand and/or bat, while one player scoring 100 runs in an innings — a century — is always a rapturously-greeted achievement that often sees the centurion remove his helmet, shake hands with his colleague at the crease and bask in the acclaim of the spectators for ten seconds before getting back down to business.
 Double-centuries are much rarer, and may see even the fielding team join in the congratulations; triple- or quadruple-centuries are surpassingly rare at Test level especially.

 The world record is held by West Indian great Brian Lara, who scored 501 not out in 1994 for his English county side Warwickshire.
 Lara also set the world Test record of 375 the same year, eclipsing Sir Gary Sobers' mark of 365 not out that had stood since 1958; when this was finally broken in turn in 2003 by Matthew Hayden's 380, Lara went out again in 2004 and scored 400 not out to set a still unbroken second record.